Two recent presentations made me realise just how far new-business standards have slipped, despite fresh thinking being within easy reach.

 The good news is that the new-business has evolved.
 Read anything by the likes of Blair Enns, Kevin Allen, David C. Baker, Tim Williams or Ron Baker and you’ll see.
 But without some fresh thinking, you’ll still be doing new-business in the dark.

-Robin Bonn is the founder of Co:definery - a New-Business Management consultancy.
-You can reach him on firstname.lastname@example.org
+Robin Bonn is the founder of agency management consultancy Co:definery, as well as a columnist for Marketing Week.
+You can reach him on firstname.lastname@example.org.

 (Image: Ryan Marciniak)